johnisom/johnisom.github.io/README.md

 - [x] Add a media query to make the 3 optional projects stack on top of each other if the screen gets small enough.
 Currently, they try to squeeze in and it doesn’t quite work out.
+- [ ] Per community suggestion, make the contrast between the sidebar icons and the dark blue background more apparent.
+- [ ] Make it so only the sidebar social icons are shown or only the footer, never both at the same time.
+It looks a bit weird.